Fact-checked by the Smart Insurance 101 editorial team

 | IT / Cybersecurity Freelancer | $800 – $2,000 | Cyber liability + E&O |

 Several factors push premiums upward: high annual revenue, client-facing activities at the home, hazardous inventory, or prior claims history.
-Working with an independent broker who specializes in commercial lines can surface options that a direct-to-consumer quote engine may miss.
+Working with an independent broker who specializes in commercial lines can surface options that a direct-to-consumer quote engine from carriers like Next Insurance or Hiscox may miss.
 Our post on choosing an insurance broker explains how a broker can save time and reduce premium costs for small business owners.

 Do You Need Separate Home Based Business Insurance If You Have a Home Endorsement?

-A home business endorsement (also called a home office rider) is an add-on to your existing homeowners policy — but it is not a full substitute for standalone home based business insurance.
+A home business endorsement (also called a home office rider) is an add-on to your existing homeowners policy, but it is not a full substitute for standalone home based business insurance.
 The difference matters significantly when claims arise.

 How Do You Choose the Right Home Based Business Insurance Policy?